MIYLam/sc-2024-tha/DOCS.md

 - Used the testify module as it felt more familiar with testing done before
 - All the data is in the tesitng file itself, admittedly could do better

-# Progress track by commit
-## f86913
-- Never used Go before, so needed some time to look through the structure of the package
-- Looking at basic IO and calling the target functions.

-## 3b58faf
-- First try of initial approach

-## d630ddc